 1. The Simulation Platform

-Computer-based simulation platforms can easily be shared via Zoom, WebEx, Microsoft Teams, or any collaboration software that has screen-sharing capabilities creating a shared experience among program participants.
+Computer-based simulation platforms can easily be shared via Zoom, WebEx, Microsoft Teams, or any collaboration software that has screen-sharing capabilities, which create a shared experience among program participants.
 Business simulations construct experiences for leaders of all levels to interact in a business context that is relevant and realistic to their work.
-The decisions that leaders will face will mirror the challenges and tensions of their day-to-day work allowing them to practice making tough choices in a safe environment.
+The decisions that leaders will face will mirror the challenges and tensions of their day-to-day work, allowing them to practice making tough choices in a safe environment.
 Simulations can be designed as a series of rounds that take between 60-120 minutes each, creating an opportunity for more experiential learning as opposed to more traditional lecture-style sessions, which many virtual trainings rely upon heavily.

 2. Simulation Teams

-Simulation teams are made up of 4-6 participants who will work to make consensus decisions about leading a fictional business.
-This model of decision making creates open space for debate and discussion.
+Simulation teams are made up of four to six participants who work to make consensus decisions about leading a fictional business.
+This model of decision-making creates open space for debate and discussion.
 Through this, team members share real-world stories that help them align their choices in the simulation.
 Over the course of the simulation rounds, the teams develop new relationships with one another, and leave with a host of new professional connections.

-The virtual setting provides a unique opportunity for networking across large organizations and geographies; it is easier and more cost effective to gather leaders from across the country or across the world for virtual training.
-Through simulation decision making and results sharing, there are numerous opportunities for collaboration and networking between leaders across the firm.
-For example, if you start a program at 10 AM EST you can engage leaders from across North America, South America, and Europe.
+The virtual setting provides a unique opportunity for networking across large organizations and geographies; it is easier and more cost-effective to gather leaders from across the country or across the world for virtual training.
+Through simulation decision-making and the sharing of results, there are numerous opportunities for collaboration and networking between leaders across the firm.
+For example, if you start a program at 10 a.m.
+Eastern, you can engage leaders from across North America, South America, and Europe.

 4. Comparative Results